dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.55/_index.md

 **CACTWO-6568 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-Previously, all CDI Alerts were expanded making it hard to view all alerts.
+Previously, all CDI/Clinical Alerts were expanded making it hard to view all alerts.
 This requests was to initially be collapsed when the account is loaded.

-### Add Other Choice With Drop Down on the Close CDI Alert Dialog Box
+### Add Other Choice With Drop Down on the Close CDI/Clinical Alert Dialog Box

 **CACTWO-6578 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-Add new option of Other with the ability to add drop down box on the Close CDI Alert Dialog Box.
+Add new option of Other with the ability to add drop down box on the Close CDI/Clinical Alert Dialog Box.
 This allows the user to Close an Alert because it did not require a query to be sent and not because the Alert was wrong.
 They state occasionally even though an Alert triggered appropriately; after reviewing a query is not needed, they do not want to count it negatively as the alert did